Explore the Best of Iran: Tabriz-Zanjan-Tehran-Shiraz-Persepolis-Yazd-Isfahan-Kashan-Tehran

 Day 2: Arrive Tabriz [D]

 Welcome to Iran!
 You will be greeted at the airport by your tour guide and transferred to your hotel.
-Dinner and overnight in Tabriz.
+Overnight in Tabriz.

 Day 3: Tabriz [B,L,D]

 After breakfast, we’ll visit the Azerbaijan Museum which is the major archaeological and historical museum in Tabriz.
 It was established in April 1958.
 The museum consists of three major halls, a side yard, office rooms and a library.
 It mostly contains objects discovered from excavations in Iranian Azerbaijan, also some artworks and sculptures of artists.
 Its library contains more than 2,500 books, both handwritten and printed, about history, archaeology, art and Iranian culture.
 Apart from National Museum of Iran in Tehran, Azerbaijan Museum has the largest collection belonging to different periods of Iran’s history.
 Our next visit will be the Blue Mosque built in 1465 by Shah Jahan.
-The mosque was severely damaged in an earthquake in 1779, leaving only the entrance iwan .
+The mosque was severely damaged in an earthquake in 1779, leaving only the entrance hall with a wall and its base.
 Reconstruction began in 1973.
 However, the tiling is still incomplete.

 Our next stop will be the Iron Age Museum situated under the several sediments and geological strata from the floor of the existing mosque.
 Among the 38 graves of Iron Age, mummies of two couples and their belongings were found and those have been kept at the Azerbaijan Museum.
-Then we will visit Arg-e Ali Shah a huge brick edifice, a landmark and it is remnants of a big unfinished 14th century mausoleum and a 19th century military compound at the city center of Tabriz.
+Then we will visit Arg-e Ali Shah a huge brick edifice, a landmark and it is remnants of a big unfinished XIV Century mausoleum and a XIX Century military compound at the city center of Tabriz.
 Our last stop will be El Goli Safavid site and park with a beautifully renovated old building surrounded by a large pool.
-Dinner and overnight in Tabriz.
+Overnight in Tabriz.

 Day 4: Tabriz – Zanjan [B,L,D]